 - Rooms 441A, 441B, 441C, 441D, 441E, 460A, 460B, 460C, 460D, 460E are located on the west side of level 4.

-- All small group study rooms have access to WIFI; 307, 308, 441, and 460A have dry erase boards; 308 has a display monitor with an HDMI connection.
+- All small group study rooms have access to WIFI and have dry erase boards.

 - All small group study rooms are available on a first-come, first-served basis.

 - These rooms are not to serve as regular classroom spaces.